paulmowat/paulmowat.github.io/data/blog/my-thoughts-on-working-from-home.md

 This was everything I needed to get going.
 I know that not everyone can set up a dedicated space.
 However, I felt it was essential for me if this was going to work.

+**Takeaway** - I'm glad I spent some time and money getting myself setup to be comfortable and effective work environment.
+My office lets me focus fully on my work.
+I've recently upgraded a few items to make it even better, more storage, a new webcam, microphone and better speakers.
+I'm now able to have video calls without the need of a headset, which is great.

 ## Effective Communication

 At work, we used several different communication channels.
 Sending emails was always the primary one and is used heavily.
 We also had Skype for Business for speaking to each other and screen sharing when required.